louisdutton/merry-widow/dialog.md

 __DANILO I?...Really...
 No..no..__

- Your millions have got to remain in the country – to keep it going.
+ Your millions have got to remain in the fatherland – to keep it going.

 HANNA The marriage with de Rosillion is – off.